Straight-six engine: Asia

-Toyota's first straight-six engine was the Toyota Type A, which was produced from 1935 to 1947.
-The Type A was an overhead valve petrol engine based on the Chevrolet Stovebolt engine.
+Toyota's first straight-six engine was the Toyota Type A, produced from 1935 through 1947.
+The Type A was an overhead-valve petrol engine based on the Chevrolet Stovebolt engine.
 This was followed by the first generation Toyota F overhead valve engine, which was produced from 1949 to 1975, which in turn was followed by the 2F version from 1975 to 1988 and the fuel-injected 3F / 3FE version from 1988 to 1992.
-This was replaced by the dual overhead camshaft Toyota FZ engine, which was produced from 1993 to 2008.
+This was replaced by the dual overhead camshaft Toyota FZ engine, produced from 1993 until 2008.
 Produced alongside these engines was the single overhead camshaft Toyota M engine, which was introduced in 1965 and produced over seven generations until 1993 (with the 7M-GTE being the final version of the M engine).
-The M engine was replaced by the dual overhead camshaft Toyota JZ engine, which was produced from 1990 to 2007 and arguably known as Toyota's best straight-six engine.
-Toyota's third line of straight-six engines was the 2.0 litre Toyota G engine, which was released as a single overhead camshaft engine in 1979 and upgraded to dual overhead camshafts before production ended in 2008 (with the 1G-FE being the final variant).
+The M engine was replaced by the dual overhead camshaft Toyota JZ engine, arguably known as the company's best straight-six engine, which was produced from 1990 to 2007.
+Toyota's third line of straight-six engines was the 2.0 L Toyota G engine, which was released as a single overhead camshaft engine in 1979 and upgraded to dual overhead camshafts before production ended in 2008 (with the 1G-FE being the final variant).

-Nissan's first straight-six engine was the 1950-1952 Nissan NAK flathead petrol engine, which continued in various forms until production of the Nissan P engine ended in 2003.
-The 1963-1965 Nissan K overhead valve petrol engine was used in the Nissan Cedric Special 50 luxury car.
-Using a similar design, the Nissan H30 engine was used in several luxury cars form 1965–1989.
-In 1966, Nissan began production of the six-cylinder versions of the Nissan L single overhead camshaft engine, which was produced until 2009.
-The 1985-2004 Nissan RB engine, used in the Nissan Skyline and several other cars, was produced in single overhead camshaft and dual overhead camshaft configurations until it was replaced by a V6 engine.
+Nissan's first straight-six engine was the 1950–1952 Nissan NAK flathead petrol engine, which continued in various forms until production of the Nissan P engine ended in 2003.
+The 1963–1965 Nissan K overhead valve petrol engine was used in the Nissan Cedric Special 50 luxury car.
+Using a similar design, the Nissan H30 engine was used in several luxury cars from 1965 through 1989.
+In 1966, Nissan began production of the six-cylinder versions of the single overhead camshaft Nissan L engine, which was used in the Datsun (Nissan) 240Z/260Z/280Z and other Nissan/Datsun cars, and was produced until 2009.
+The 1985–2004 Nissan RB engine, used in the Nissan Skyline and several other cars, was produced in single overhead camshaft and dual overhead camshaft configurations until a V6 engine replaced it.
 The Nissan TB overhead valve engine was introduced in 1987 and produced alongside the other straight-six engines.

 The six-cylinder versions of the Prince G engine were introduced in 1963 and remained in production until 1969, three years after Prince's merger with Nissan.
-The 1969-1973 Nissan S20 dual overhead camshaft engine (used in the Nissan Fairlady and first generation of the Nissan Skyline GT-R) was based on the Prince G engine.
+The 1969–1973 Nissan S20 dual overhead camshaft engine (used in the Nissan Fairlady and first generation of the Nissan Skyline GT-R) was based on the Prince G engine.

 Mitsubishi produced six-cylinder versions of the Mitsubishi KE engine from 1963 to 1970, as well as the rare six-cylinder versions of the Mitsubishi 6G34 version of the single overhead camshaft "Saturn" engine from 1970 to 1976.

-The 2000-2006 Daewoo Magnus (also called the Chevrolet Evanda, Chevrolet Epica, Holden Epica or Suzuki Verona) was powered by the Daewoo XK6 straight-six petrol engine, which is one of few straight-six engines to be used in a transverse engine front-wheel drive car.
+The 2000–2006 Daewoo Magnus (also called the Chevrolet Evanda, Chevrolet Epica, Holden Epica, or Suzuki Verona) was powered by the Daewoo XK6 straight-six petrol engine, which is one of the few straight-six engines to be used in a transverse engine front-wheel drive car.